sopra-fs22-group-07/server/README.md

-There exists two type of cards: White Cards and Black Cards.
-Every 24 hours each user gets a set of White Cards and one Black Card.
-The White Cards then get played on other users Black Cards.
-This realtime interaction then gets used for the matching.
-When two users like each others' White Cards a match gets created.
+There exists two types of cards: White Cards and Black Cards.
+Every 24 hours, each user gets a set of White Cards and one Black
+Card.
+The White Cards then can be played on other users' Black Cards.
+This realtime interaction is used for the matching.
+When two users like each other's White Cards, a match is created.
 Black Cards of one user only get presented to another user if it fits their preferences.

 Main Classes Cards: